What is MD&A (Management Discussion and Analysis)?

 MD&A helps in understanding the operational and financial results in a better light.
 MD&A has certain definite objectives, which are as follows:

-- Enabling the readers of the financial statements to understand in a better way the numbers, financial condition and to get into management’s shoes to understand certain strategic and operational decisions that are bold and largely impacting the future performance and position of the Company.
+• They are enabling the readers of the financial statements to understand in a better way the numbers and financial condition and to get into management's shoes to understand certain strategic and operational decisions that are bold and largely impact the future performance and position of the Company.

-- There might be certain information, which though not mandated to be disclosed in the financial statements, its additional reference, and disclosure by the management can be of added value for the informed decision making by the stakeholders, which include Government authorities.
+• Though not mandated to be disclosed in the financial statements, there might be certain information.
+Its additional reference and disclosure by the management can be of added value for the stakeholders' informed decision-making, including Government authorities.

-What serves as objectives of MD&A is the benefiting factor to the stakeholder community.
-First-time investors in the equity markets can adopt qualitative and informed decision making based on the information provided by the company’s management in their annual reports.
+What serves as the objective of MD&A is the benefiting factor to the stakeholder community.
+First-time investors in the equity markets can adopt qualitative and informed decision-making based on the information provided by the company’s management in their annual reports.

 Format and Extent of information that MD&A should reveal:

-As you can note from the above-mentioned objectives and governing regulations in India, there is a prescribed and constantly followed a practice of how the information is presented in the annual report.
-However, neither is there any comprehensive reporting format prescribed by the Government in this regard nor can we notice any universal practice of disclosing such information among various companies from various industries or various countries.
-Hence, the accounting professionals and the governing institutions acting in the respective countries might provide guidance for the presentation of MD&A.
+As you can note from the objectives mentioned above and governing regulations in India, there is a prescribed and constant practice of presenting the information in the annual report.
+However, neither is there any comprehensive reporting format prescribed by the Government nor can we notice any universal practice of disclosing such information among various companies from various industries or countries.
+Hence, the accounting professionals and the governing institutions acting in the respective countries might guide the presentation of MD&A.

-For example, Federal Accounting Standards Advisory Board (FASAB) in the United States has issued a recommended accounting standard on the Management Discussion and Analysis with the first draft published in January 1997, which can be accessed using the following link – FASAB standard on MD&A. In India, there is no standard or guidance note in this behalf, however, the Institute of Company Secretaries of India (ICSI) has issued Reference Note on Board’s Report under their Companies Act 2013 series, but leaving MD&A presentation to the interpretation of the industry.
+For example, the Federal Accounting Standards Advisory Board (FASAB) in the United States has issued a recommended accounting standard on the Management Discussion and Analysis, with the first draft published in January 1997, which can be accessed using the following link – FASAB standard on MD&A. There is no standard or guidance note in India on this behalf; however, the Institute of Company Secretaries of India (ICSI) has issued Reference Note on Board’s Report under their Companies Act 2013 series but leaving MD&A presentation to the interpretation of the industry.

 So, taking the FASAB standard for our understanding purpose, MD&A should address the following:

-- The future effects on the entity of existing, currently-known demands, risks, uncertainties, events, conditions and trends.
+• The future affects existing, currently-known demands, risks, uncertainties, events, conditions, and trends.

 Taking a note from another prominent institution’s guidance on Management Discussion and Analysis (originally published in November 2002), the Canadian Performance Reporting Board has laid down certain principles based on which MD&A should be prepared.
 Those principles are as follows:

-- Integration with Financial Statements: MD&A should complement, as well as a supplement, the financial statements.
+2. Integration with Financial Statements: MD&A should complement, as well as supplement, the financial statements.

-- Completeness and Materiality: MD&A should be balanced, complete and fair as well as provide information that is material to the decision-making needs of users.
-FASAB has described this requirement in other words, saying MD&A should deal with the “vital few” matters.
+3. Completeness and Materiality: MD&A should be balanced, complete, and fair and provide information that is material to the decision-making needs of users.
+FASAB has described this requirement, saying MD&A should deal with the "vital few" matters.

-- Strategic Perspective: The MD&A should explain management’s strategy for achieving short-term and long-term objectives.
+5. Strategic Perspective: The MD&A should explain management's short-term and long-term objectives strategy.

-- Usefulness: To be useful, MD&A should be understandable, relevant, comparable, verifiable and timely.
+6. Usefulness: To be useful, MD&A should be understandable, relevant, comparable, verifiable, and timely.

-Consolidating what we have learned till now, let it be FASAB in the USA or Canadian Performance Reporting Board in Canada or ICSI in India, every governing agency have tried to foster the stakeholder’s informed decision-making function by providing guidance to the corporate world on how the investors can step up and look the situations from the management’s point of view.
-A good corporate governance practice exercised by a company will always try to improve its information dissemination function to improve its relations with various stakeholders and the society at large.
+Consolidating what we have learned till now, let it be FASAB in the USA or Canadian Performance Reporting Board in Canada or ICSI in India, every governing agency has tried to foster the stakeholder's informed decision-making function by guiding the corporate world on how the investors can step up and look the situations from the management's point of view.
+A good corporate governance practice exercised by a company will always try to improve its information dissemination function to improve its relations with various stakeholders and society.

 Differences Between MD&A & Audited Financials